-- pleading no contest for behaviors that would prohibit the granting of a physical therapy license; - behaviors that jeopardize the welfare of the patients they will care for or other behaviors that are determined to be non-remediable. - Dismissal Examples for this action include but are not limited to: - More than one additional semester after being placed on academic probation, a student is unable to attain a cumulative GPA at or above a 2.5 - A student who earns a final course grade that is below a "C" or "Credit" fails to earn a final course grade of "C", or better, upon re-taking the course - Unsafe practice during lab or clinical experiences. - Professional behaviors that are remediable, however, the student has been unable or unwilling to remediate. - Inability to rectify probationary status and inability to remediate documented shortcomings in the areas of academic, clinical, or professional behaviors.
+- pleading no contest for behaviors that would prohibit the granting of a physical therapy license; - behaviors that jeopardize the welfare of the patients they will care for or other behaviors that are determined to be non-remediable. - Dismissal Examples for this action include but are not limited to: - A student who earns a final course grade that is below a "C" or "Credit" fails to earn a final course grade of "C", or better, upon re-taking the course - Unsafe practice during lab or clinical experiences. - Professional behaviors that are remediable, however, the student has been unable or unwilling to remediate. - Inability to rectify probationary status and inability to remediate documented shortcomings in the areas of academic, clinical, or professional behaviors.